skramm/homog2d/docs/homog2d_manual.md

 ...
 ```

-To get the actual type of the object, you can call the free function `getType()`,
+To get the actual type of the object, you can call the free function `type()`,
 that will return an enum value of type `Type` having one of these values:<br>
 `Point2d, Line2d, Segment, FRect, Circle, Ellipse, OPolyline, CPolyline`.
 You can get a human-readable value ot the object type with `getString(Type)`.